 Camping in the woods and fields is a great experience for all the family.
-With a range of outbuildings, plus assorted yurts in a variety of sizes, mostly with wood-burning stoves, and a sauna, Wild Ways is suitable for staging events in all weathers and throughout the year.
+With a range of outbuildings, plus assorted yurts in a variety of sizes, mostly with wood-burning stoves, Wild Ways is suitable for staging events in all weathers and throughout the year.

 Downstairs in the Long House is ample seating around long polished English oak and mulberry tables, made by Garth.
 This is the ideal place to relax and enjoy the company of family and friends.